Ramesses II

 Abu Simbel front image

-Abu Simbel is a legendary complex of Temples existing in Nubia carved as rock reliefs that stand as one of the most impressive symbols of Egyptian civilization.
+Abu Simbel is a legendary complex of temples in Nubia, carved as rock reliefs that stand as one of the most impressive symbols of Egyptian civilization.

-It consists of the Great Temple dedicated to Ramesses himself and the Small Temple, which is consecrated to Hathor and Ramesses’ Great Royal Wife Nefertari, showing his high esteem of her in all things.
+It consists of the Great Temple, dedicated to Ramesses himself, and the Small Temple, consecrated to Hathor and Ramesses’ Great Royal Wife, Nefertari—showing his high esteem for her in all things.

 The façade of the Great Temple is dominated by four immense seated statues of Ramesses II, each approximately 20 meters (66 feet) in height, projecting power and divine majesty.
 Between and around these colossal figures are smaller statues of Ramesses' family members, including Nefertari, his mother Tuya, and several of his children.

-The innermost sanctuary contains statues of Ramesses II seated alongside the three primary deities (Amun-Ra, Ra-Horakhty, and Ptah).
-Twice a year, on approximately February 22 and October 22, a remarkable solar alignment occurs, when sunlight penetrates the temple at sunrise, illuminating the statues of Ramesses II, Amun, and Ra-Horakhty, leaving Ptah, the God associated with darkness, in shadow.
+The innermost sanctuary contains statues of Ramesses II seated alongside three primary deities (Amun-Ra, Ra-Horakhty, and Ptah).
+Twice a year, on approximately February 22 and October 22, a remarkable solar alignment occurs: sunlight penetrates the temple at sunrise, illuminating the statues of Ramesses II, Amun, and Ra-Horakhty, while leaving Ptah—the god associated with darkness—in shadow.
 This phenomenon reflects profound design principles interlaced with astronomical precision.

-Walls inside the temple display detailed reliefs recounting the Pharaoh's military triumphs, especially scenes from the Battle of Kadesh and his Nubian battles, and religious rituals demonstrating Ramesses II’s close relationship with the Gods.
+Walls inside the temple display detailed reliefs recounting the Pharaoh's military triumphs—especially scenes from the Battle of Kadesh and his Nubian campaigns—as well as religious rituals demonstrating Ramesses II’s close relationship with the Gods.

-For discussion of the Small Temple, please consult Nefertari’s article.
+For discussion of the Small Temple, please consult the article on Nefertari.

 PATRON OF ART

-Ramesses II was an active patron of the arts, using culture as a means of royal propaganda but also leaving behind works of enduring aesthetic value.
-Most characteristic of his reign are the colossal statues erected at Thebes and Abu Simbel that continue to inspire modern works, but Ramesses understood that artistic and martial projects could be integrated rather than standing in opposition.
+Ramesses II was an active patron of the arts, using culture as a means of royal propaganda while also leaving behind works of enduring aesthetic value.
+Most characteristic of his reign are the colossal statues erected at Thebes and Abu Simbel, which continue to inspire modern works.
+Ramesses understood that artistic and martial projects could be integrated rather than stand in opposition.

 The ruler wished it to be known that all patronage of artists was due to his benevolence.
-He insisted that his carvings of his cartouche and name be deeply engraved into stone, making them more durable and visually striking in bright sunlight.
+He insisted that his cartouche and name be carved deeply into stone, making them more durable and visually striking in bright sunlight.

 Art from his reign set a stylistic trend that continued through the 19th and 20th Dynasties.
-His grandiose and preferred style of colossal scale, crowded relief compositions filled with action, and bombastic inscriptions became the norm for later rulers trying to emulate his greatness.
-His reputation as a patron of culture persisted; even in the frequently lackluster times after his dynasty, being linked to Ramesses’ line was an honor.
+His grandiose and preferred style—colossal scale, crowded relief compositions filled with action, and bombastic inscriptions—became the norm for later rulers who tried to emulate his greatness.
+His reputation as a patron of culture persisted.
+Even during the often lackluster times after his dynasty, being linked to Ramesses’ line was an honor.

 Ramesses II’s reign also encouraged literary works and scribal culture.
 The most famous literary piece from his time is the Poem of Pentaur, an epic poem recounting the Battle of Kadesh from the Egyptian perspective.
 This text is often considered one of the earliest examples of historical epic poetry.

-The text was inscribed on temple walls and it was likely recited by scribes – a convergence of literature, war and monument.
-Other inscriptions, like the “Bulletin” (a shorter report of the Kadesh campaign, marriage stelae and countless dedication texts, kept scribes and scholars busy.
-Indeed, the village of Deir el-Medina (home to the craftsmen of the royal tombs) thrived during Ramesses II’s time, and many ostraca (pottery fragments with writing) from Year 28 of his reign indicate a literate workmen community praising the king’s piety and leadership.
+It was inscribed on temple walls and likely recited by scribes—a convergence of literature, war, and monument.
+Other inscriptions, like the “Bulletin” (a shorter report of the Kadesh campaign), marriage stelae, and countless dedication texts, kept scribes and scholars busy.
+Indeed, the village of Deir el-Medina—home to the craftsmen of the royal tombs—thrived during Ramesses II’s time.
+Many ostraca (pottery fragments with writing) from Year 28 of his reign indicate a literate working community praising the king’s piety and leadership.

-Other Egyptian rulers attempted to emulate his style of rule by being great patrons of religion and art, most famously Cleopatra VII Theopator and her ancestor Ptolemy.
+Other Egyptian rulers attempted to emulate his style of rule by becoming great patrons of religion and art—most famously Cleopatra VII Theopator and her ancestor Ptolemy.

 LEGACY OF RAMESSES II

-Long into the Hellenistic and Roman periods, the monuments he had built endured as sites for tourist activity.
-The immense structures remained a curiosity for the denizens of Antiquity:
+Long into the Hellenistic and Roman periods, the monuments he had built remained as sites for tourist activity.
+The immense structures were a curiosity for the denizens of antiquity:

 In front of the temple is a statue of the seated king, which, though made from a single stone, is so large that its greatness surpasses description.